jacob-g/html-to-shopify-rich-text-serialization/README.md

 * List items: the immediate children of list items must be links (`<a>`), raw text, bold (`<b>`/`<strong>`), italic (`<i>`/`<em>`), and headings
 * Links: the children of links must be inline (raw text, bold, italic) or headings, and cannot include other links
 * Headings and paragraphs: the children can only be inline or links

+A more formal specification for the format of tags that Shopify allows can be seen by the TypeScript interfaces in `src/models.ts`.
+A number of examples can be seen in the unit tests in `tests/index.test.ts`.